Analysis | What’s the Debt Ceiling, and Will the US Raise It?

 2. When did it become a political issue?

 The limit was routinely raised without incident until 1953.
 That year, approval was held up in the Senate in an attempt to restrain President Dwight Eisenhower, who had requested an increase to enable construction of the national highway system.
-The limit has since been raised dozens of times, usually without a fight.
+The limit has since been raised dozens of times, usually without a fight; both parties agreed to hikes under Republican President Donald Trump without a fuss, for instance.
 But the past quarter century has seen the debt ceiling increasingly become a partisan weapon.

 3. What were the biggest fights?